How To Make Pinch Pots With Air Dry Clay

 Tips For Beginners

-• Don’t Add Water Once Dry: you can use watercolor paint on air dry clay, but you don’t want to try to resoak the clay to fix or change anything.
-Most likely you will end up with crumbly mess.
+- Don’t Add Water Once Dry: You can use watercolor paint on air-dried clay, but you don’t want to try to resoak the clay to fix or change anything.
+You will most likely end up with a crumbly mess.

 Air Dry Clay FAQs